Capstone (CAPS) 698

 Overview

-CAPS 698 – Capstone (Simulation) is the culminating experience of the MBA program.
-Students operate a simulated company within a dynamic and competitive marketplace, making strategic, operational, and ethical decisions across six quarters.
-The scenario involves launching a company offering 3D-printed carbon fiber bicycles, balancing innovation, profitability, and social responsibility under the Conscious Capitalism framework.
+CAPS 698: Simulation is the culminating experience of the MBA program.
+Working individually, students operate a simulated company within a dynamic and competitive marketplace, making strategic, operational, and ethical decisions across six quarters.
+The scenario involves launching a company offering 3D-printed carbon fibre bicycles, balancing innovation, profitability, and social responsibility under the conscious capitalism framework.

 Outline